© Tom Spencer

 I’m sure they had their names and jokes for us, me in particular.
 I hope they did.

 The three of them were looking at me more and more, wanting me to share something.
 Without realising it I had gone a bit quiet.
-I tried nodding my head more, like I was the table’s designated listener, but a change had come over the way they made eye contact, there was a kind of impatience.
+I tried nodding my head more, like I was the table’s designated listener, but there was a change to their eye contact, a kind of impatience.

 I’ve often felt people have reproached me for my lack of sharing.
 It’s like they think I’m being aloof or something, superior even.
 But the people who share least are the least aloof of all people: they simply feel more vulnerable.
 They worry that if they open up they will break and nobody will care for the pieces they’d be reduced to.
 So I clam up, make a shell for myself, while other people resent me and call me names later on.